codemod-com/docs/docs/cli/quickstart.md

 # Quickstart →

-Intuita CLI, is a command-line interface to Intuita for running codemods in your terminal or scripts.
+Intuita CLI is a command-line interface to Intuita for running codemods in your terminal or scripts.

 ## Prerequisites